Rogue Device Detection in 5 Simple Steps

 4. Detect unauthorized hardware

 Now it's time to jump into rogue device detection.
-To address this concern effectively, it’s time to turn to InvGate Insight's Discovery feature.
+To address this concern effectively, it’s time to turn to InvGate Asset Management's Discovery feature.
 Begin by navigating to Settings >> Network.
 Here, you can initiate a scanning process using a server or endpoint.
-The objective is to identify any unauthorized devices that might be lurking within your network.
+The objective is to identify when rogue devices connect to your corporate network.

 For a comprehensive and efficient detection process, collaboration with your network team is vital.
 Together, you can pinpoint the specific IP address ranges that need to be scanned.
 For larger networks, consider segmenting scans to avoid overwhelming your network.